peterpot/openath.github.io/product.md

 We aim to have open reference data, with unique IDs, on athletic organisations and other race-organising bodies, as well as clubs and venues.

 ## Open Libraries
 In order to benefit the sport, we will share useful building blocks for anyone building systems.
 This may include web front end elements, such as Javascript.
-We will set up a separate page of useful components.
+We will also set up a separate page of useful components.
 Data will also be made available in Github pages.

 ## Open Standards:  JSON and Excel
 We will also suggest methods of representing the various packets of open data which could be stored and moved between systems:  clubs, membership lists, start lists, results of meetings.
 We will provide example files, and tools online to check their validity.